minetest-mods/hopper/README.md

 0.6 - Remove formspec from hopper nodes to improve speed for servers

-0.7 - Halved hopper capacity, can be dug by wooden pick, tweaked code
+0.7 - Halved hopper capacity, can be dug by wooden pick

+0.8 - Added Napiophelios' new textures and tweaked code